Cleveland High School

 Once Enrolled

-The college will send your grades to CHS at the end of each quarter to be posted on your transcript.
+The college will send your grades to CHS at the end of each quarter to be posted on your high school transcript.
 If you need an official college transcript you will need to request and pay for an official copy from the college registrar where you took Running Start classes.

 Request a Fee Waiver